 This 1,200-hour program is offered at the Sanford/Lake Mary Campus, and it consists of classroom study and hands-on activities in the College’s high-tech labs.
 The program prepares students for work in residential and commercial projects.

-Spring Term classes start Jan.
-13.Start this spring!
+Fall Term classes start Aug.
+25.Start this August!

 Day classes: 8 a.m.-2:15 p.m.
 Monday-Thursday